-Early colonists from England, Holland, and other European countries arriving in the New World discovered unfamiliar grains such as amaranth and corn.
-However, the wheat and rye needed for their traditional breads did not exist and were initially available only as imports from the old world.
-The challenges continued: in New England, the strange soils and unfamiliar weather frustrated attempts to cultivate the imported seeds.
-At first, to compensate, colonial bakers purchased grains from southern settlements along the Atlantic coast1.
-Eventually, immigrants discovered wheat varieties that produced satisfactory yields in their new homeland.
+Early colonists from England, Holland, and other European countries arriving in the New World were introduced to unfamiliar grains such as amaranth and corn, but the wheat and rye needed for their customary breads had to be carried with them from the Old World.
+When planted in New England, the strange soils and unfamiliar growing conditions challenged the farmers’ attempts to cultivate Old World grains.
+Colonial bakers continued to import wheat from Europe until they discovered sources in the southern settlements along the Atlantic coast1.

-Over the centuries, planting wheat and other grains became a traditional practice in many New England states.
-Kristina Razon’s Guide to Northeast Grains (2017) includes information and recipes for buckwheat, einkorn, emmer, rye, spelt, triticale, and wheat.
-Today, many New England farmers add grains to their crop rotations to improve soil quality and endorse the importance of grains for human and environmental health. (link) The following chart can help direct you to a wide variety of grains available in New England.
-It is becoming easier to learn about local grain varieties in other regions by contacting mill owners, farmers at the farmers’ markets, and university extension services.
-We’ve added notes about flavor and suggestions on how you might use these grains, and we encourage you to experiment with the varieties grown by farmers near you!
+Over the centuries, planting wheat and other grains has become a traditional practice in many New England states.
+Kristina Razon’s Guide to Northeast Grains (2017) includes information and recipes for buckwheat, einkorn, emmer, rye, spelt, and triticale in addition to wheat.
+Today, some New England farmers are adding grains to their crop rotations to improve the quality of the soil and to serve the growing interest in grains grown locally. (link) The following chart will acquaint you with the wide variety of grains available in New England.
+We’ve added notes about flavor, and suggestions on how you might use these grains, and we encourage you to experiment with the varieties grown by farmers near you.

 Flavor of New England Grains

 Flavor: “A slightly malty character and a mild nutty sweetness”2

 Cooking Applications: When cooked, its chewiness and firmness work well in salads, stews, and as a base for soups, grain bowls, etc.

 Baking Applications: King Arthur Flour found that barley flour works best with quick breads and pancakes.